apache/mynewt-site/docs/os/get_started/vocabulary.md

 Projects represent the individual build configurations of your embedded system and essentially defines your application.
 The project files are what dictate the resulting binary that is generated.

-Layout-wise, a project is a directory inside a nest and contains eggs required for a certain application.
+Layout-wise, a project is a directory inside an app and contains packages required for a certain application.
 For example, the `blinky` egg sits in `project/blinky` directory of the `larva` nest.
 This egg is used in the blinky project (application) outlined in [Get Started](../get_started/project1.md). <*Note: This Will Change*>

 A project has the following concepts or properties associated with it.
 You can find them in the `<project-name>.yml` file in the project directory.
 For example, the `project/blinky` directory has the `blinky.yml` file indicating some or all of the properties below.
 Only the name of a project is required for the project to exist, however additional properties may need to be specified for the eggs in it to compile properly and produce an executable.